reverentOne/SwitchHack/README.md

 <h2 id="why-did-i-make-this-guide"> :thinking: Why Did I Make This Guide</h2>

 <p align="justify">
 There are many homebrew guides out there.
-Some are better than others, but they are all different because often there are multiple ways of doing the same thing.
+Some are better than others, but most were either made in 2019 and are not well maintained or they are not easy to follow.
 None are all-in-one.
 This guide has its limitations, but if followed it will walk you through every step in the process of setting up a hacked switch.
 I wrote this guide for a buddy of mine who decided he wanted to buy and hack a switch.
 I got 2 new SD cards and went through this whole process step-by-step twice more to make sure I did everything correctly.
-It is not finished, but I plan to continue improving and expanding it.
+It is not finished, but I plan to continue updating and expanding it.
 </p>

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/rainbow.png)